-The traffic model is being updated and will identify traffic requirements to 2041 and look at operations on municipal roads on either side of an interchange.
+The traffic model is being updated and will identify traffic requirements to 2041 and look at operations on municipal roads on either side of an interchange within a certain distance.

 Crossing roads will be interchanges, truncated, be overpasses / underpasses.
 Municipal staff are being consulted and MTO is including elements of active transportation along crossing roads.